 1: Timing: Let’s cut to the chase…you’re probably asking, “so just how much time do I have to write all of these heartfelt handwritten notes?”
 Popular belief is that couples have a one-year grace period to send out thank you notes (sorry to break it to you brides, this is not the case).
 All thank you notes should be sent out no later than three months after the big day.
 BUT, if you don’t get notes out in that time frame don’t throw in the towel just yet.
 Guests will appreciate your note even if it does arrive after the three-month deadline, so don’t blow it off altogether.
-Obviously we don’t want the newlyweds writing notes the day after “I do” or on the honeymoon, so take a couple weeks to bask in the post wedding relaxation…then get to work.
+Obviously, we don’t want the newlyweds writing notes the day after “I do” or on the honeymoon, so take a couple of weeks to bask in the post-wedding relaxation…then get to work.

 2: Stationery: So what stationery should you use?
 Please no fill-in-the-blanks or pre-printed cards, emails or Facebook posts.
 These cards are an extension of the beautiful wedding you just planned and they should resemble the same quality.
 We love the idea of having the same company who created your invitations, programs, menus, etc. make the thank you stationery as well.
 You can go with the same style you used for the other prints, play around with your new monogram, or go with something more trendy and fun.
 Creating a photo card for a thank you is a nice touch, but make sure to plan ahead and let your photographer know you plan on doing this because the timing can be tricky!
 If your photographer wont be able to get you prints from the actual day, consider using a shot from your engagement session for the photo card.